-So just because it’s a “ebook” doesn’t mean you’re writing the next Moby Dick.
+So just because it’s an “ebook” doesn’t mean you’re writing the next Moby Dick.

 Just get your helpful info down as simply and clearly as possible, use some catchy images, and save the document as a PDF.

-And whether you chose to create a “neighborhood guide” or a guide to foreclosures, the process of creating an ebook is exactly the same.
+And whether you choose to create a “neighborhood guide” or a guide to foreclosures, the process of creating an ebook is exactly the same.

-Pick a topic, make an outline, fill up the outline, and save as a PDF.
+Pick a topic, make an outline, fill up the outline, and save it as a PDF.

-The entire process will take you no more than a few hours, but the lead generating rewards will last for months or even years.
+The process will take you no more than a few hours, but the lead-generating rewards will last for months or even years.